MykKuc/ignitis-messages-task/README.md

 User with ROLE_ADMIN can create other users with ROLE_USER and it can also delete the user and get the statistics about all the messages.

+**Note** - Password encoding.
+Passwords of mock users are not encoded, but passwords of newly created users will get encoded.

 Database Relations graph is given below:
 ![DB schema](/DBSchema.PNG)